LenaSchnedlitz/progress/README.md

 ```

 #### URL Parameter
-Progress bars can be requested directly using URL parameters, e.g. `localhost:5000/10`.
+Progress bars can be requested directly using URL parameters.
 URLs are structured as follows:
 ```
 <base-URL>/<dividend>/<divisor[optional]>/<theme[optional]>
 ```